mil0sou/Nao-Conversation-Gestures/README.md

 3. Edit the code

-    Edit each file to use your NAO IP, your computer paths, your [google API key](https://ai.google.dev/gemini-api/docs/quickstart?hl=en&lang=python)
+    Edit each file to use your NAO IP, your computer paths, your [google API key](https://ai.google.dev/gemini-api/docs/quickstart?hl=en&lang=python) or [llama API key](https://docs.llama-api.com/api-token)

 ## Usage